makinacorpus/drupal-ucms/docs/url.md

  *  admin URLs will always be generated on the master site;

- *  content URLs will be generated on the master site if there is revelant local site to display it into;

- *  content URLs will be generated on the most revelant local site if one found the user can go to.
+ *  content URLs will be generated on the most revelant local site if one if found where the user has access to.

 Please note that as long as you build absolute URL by yourselves, all the consistency checks are skipped. **It is important that in case you need to**